LauraDG13/Brevity-law-on-lyrics-data/README.md

-You can find the English lyrics dataset following this link: https://www.kaggle.com/datasets/edenbd/150k-lyrics-labeled-with-spotify-valence (It's a huge file, it cannot be uploaded on GitHub).
+You can find the English lyrics dataset following this link: https://www.kaggle.com/datasets/edenbd/150k-lyrics-labeled-with-spotify-valence .
+It's a huge file, it cannot be uploaded on GitHub.

 The Spanish lyrics dataset is available on this repository (Spanish_lyrics.csv) and following this link: https://www.kaggle.com/datasets/smunoz3801/9325-letras-de-rap-en-espaol